Uroogla/Archipelago.Core/README.md

 ## Available Packages

  - Archipelago.Core: Contains most of the core functionality
- - Archipelago.PCSX2: Implementation for PCSX2 emulator
- - Archipelago.ePSXe: Implementation for ePSXe emulator
- - Archipelago.Xenia: Implementation for Xenia emulator
- - Archipelago.BizHawk: Implementation for BizHawk emulator
+ - Archipelago.MauiGUI: Contains a GUI interface written in MAUI.

 ## Installation

-Install the Archipelago.Core NuGet package
+Install the Archipelago.Core NuGet package OR Install the MauiGui package directly (Which contains the Core package)
-Install the specific client package for your emulator (e.g., Archipelago.PCSX2, Archipelago.ePSXe)

 ## Basic Usage
 ### Creating a Game Client